SharePoint/sp-dev-docs/docs/apis/rest/working-with-lists-and-list-items-with-rest.md

     </m:properties>
   </content>
 ```
+> [!NOTE]
- **Note**  The  **ListItemEntityTypeFullName** property ( **SP.Data.ProjectPolicyItemListItem** in the previous example) is especially important if you want to create and update list items.
+> The  **ListItemEntityTypeFullName** property ( **SP.Data.ProjectPolicyItemListItem** in the previous example) is especially important if you want to create and update list items.
 This value must be passed as the **type** property in the metadata that you pass in the body of the HTTP request whenever you create and update list items.

 ## Working with lists by using REST
 <a name="WorkLists"> </a>